flenniken/statictea/docs/comparelines.md

 Return an OpResultStr with a message why the value cannot be returned.

 ~~~nim
 func opMessageStr[T](message: string): OpResultStr[T]
 ~~~

 # splitNewLines

 Split lines and keep the line endings.
-Works with n and rn type endings. keyword: splitLines
+Works with \n and \r\n type endings. keyword: splitLines

 ~~~nim
 func splitNewLines(content: string): seq[string]